Financial Markets Authority (New Zealand): Structure

 The FMA is controlled by a board appointed by the Minister of Commerce and run by chief executive Samantha Barrass.
-The board comprises chairman Mark Todd and members Christopher Swasbrook, Elizabeth Longworth, Kendall Flutey, Mark Weenink, Prasanna Gai, Sue Chetwin, Steven Bardy and Vanessa Stoddart.
+The board comprises chairman Craig Stobo and members Suzanne Chetwin, Prasanna Gai, Christopher Swasbrook, Kendall Flutey, Steven Bardy, Tracey Berry, Nick Hegan and Mariette van Ryn.

 Priorities

 The FMA's official website says its key statutory objective is "to promote and facilitate the development of fair, efficient, and transparent financial markets" and that it "will use the full range of its enforcement powers, targeting conduct that presents the greatest likelihood of harm to the function of open, transparent and efficient capital markets."
 Since it was established in 2011, it has been involved in legal action against Bridgecorp, KA Trustee Ltd, Perpetual, Hanover Finance, Lombard Finance, Sean Wood, Nathans Finance, Bernard Whimp and David Ross.